Frijol/climate-change/GLOSSARY.md

 ## rebound effect
 e.g. a low-carbon technology is more convenient than a high-carbon technology, so we use it more, and end up using more carbon than previously [Berners-Lee, 16][Berners-Lee]

+## recoverable cost
+a cost that can be recovered through sale of the asset, e.g. the land on which a generator plant is built

 ## refractometer
 a tool to measure Brix - looks like a small spyglass